James Conner Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Matchup vs. Cleveland

-- Conner's 59.6 rushing yards per game over his eight career matchups against the Browns are 22.1 more yards than his over/under in Sunday's game.
+- Over his eight career matchups against the Browns, Conner averaged 59.6 rushing yards per game, 21.1 more yards than his over/under in Sunday's game.

-- Conner had a rushing touchdown in four matchups against the Browns, and had multiple TDs in two of those games.
+- Conner, in eight matchups against the Browns, has run for a TD four times, including multiple scores in two games.

-- The Browns have the NFL's second-ranked defense against the run, giving up 75.6 yards per game.
+- Conceding 75.6 rushing yards per game, the Browns have the second-ranked run defense in the league.

-- The Browns have given up five rushing touchdowns, 15th in the league.
+- This season the Browns are ranked 15th in the league in rushing touchdowns conceded (five).

 Recent Performances